FENDER NOISELESS PICKUPS REFERENCE

 Fender Noiseless Pickups have been around for a while now, since the late 90s.
 The early higher end Fenders used Lace Sensor pickups but that split happened when Fender decided to make their own.
 Here is info on the different versions released by Fender, their specs and when they were released, and on what guitars they were used.
 Real measurement have been taken by me on some of them and as much detail on their specs as I could gather and confirm.
 I also noted visual differences and other details.

-WARNING: If you remove the covers of noiseless pickups be ** VERY ** careful.
-The wires are often loosely connected between the coils and the coil work is fragile so these can easily end up with a broken wire and a worthless pile of wire.
-I highly suggest NOT removing the cover unless completely dead.
+YOU HAVE BEEN WARNED: Scarey huh?
+Seriously, if you remove the cover of noiseless pickup be ** VERY ** careful.
+The wires are often loosely connected between the coils and the coil work is incredibly fragile you can easily end up with a broken wire and a worthless pile of wire.
+I highly suggest NOT removing the cover unless completely dead or your are a guitar surgeon.

 Overview:

 Fender Noiseless pickups are very similar to humbuckers and that there are two coils.
 Instead of being horizontally placed, they are vertically stacked.
-This is a very space efficient design that also cancels 60Hz hum or does what they call “Common Mode Rejection” and it cancels any signal that is the same but opposite polarity.
-Many different pole magnetic material have been used with these and even some ceramics and Samarium Cobalt.
-I feel these are a VERY successful line of Fender Pickups and are used on American Deluxe models. the “vintage” version is used also on some Made In Mexico but the rest are exclusive to the American lines. (note: Noiseless Plus are an exception and are used with MIM line only at this time and are Alnico 5)
+This is a very space efficient design that also cancels 60Hz hum, by virtue of “Common Mode Rejection”.
+It cancels any signal that is the same and didn’t originate from the string vibration (externally introduced).
+Many different pole magnetic material have been used with these and even Ceramic and Samarium Cobalt.
+I feel these are a VERY successful line of Fender Pickups and are used on American Deluxe models. the “vintage” version is used also on some Made In Mexico but the rest are exclusive to the American lines. (note: Noiseless Plus are an exception and are used with MIM line only at this time and are Alnico 5, a little hotter wound Vintage.)

-Noiseless, like a lot of pickup, can inspire love/hate audiences but my experience is that they are amazing, but some of them really come to life when used with a mild boost and light compression.
+Noiseless, like a lot of pickups, can inspire love/hate audiences but my experience is that they are amazing, Some of them really come to life when used with a mild boost and light compression.
 Others have such a high output that they compress easily.

 TIME LINE:

-• Vintage Noiseless (and Hot Noiseless 1999) – 1998-2003 – Still available for purchase on some MIM Models and in retail packages, common in Retail Package – Freekin Fender Bread and butter, likely will never go away, like Lace Pickups.
+- Vintage Noiseless (and Hot Noiseless 1999) – 1998-2003 – Still available for purchase on some MIM Models and in retail packages, common in Retail Package – Freekin Fender Bread and butter, likely will never go away, like Lace Pickups. – Alnico 2 (rumor is that there were some Alnico 5 versions, can’t confirm) – Hot Noiseless are Ceramic

-• PLAYER PLUS (2021 to Now) – (Just Updated!) – Available on the Player Plus Guitar Only – Alnico 5 version of the vintage noiseless with slightly more winds.
+- PLAYER PLUS (2021 to Now) – Available on the Player Plus Guitar Only – Alnico 5 version of the vintage noiseless wound hotter but with close to the same L values.

 FAMILY PHOTO